GoogleChrome/developer.chrome.com/site/en/blog/chrome-112-beta/index.md

 ### X-Requested-With in WebView Deprecation

-The Deprecation Origin Trial supports cross-origin pre-enablement when calling services that rely on the `X-Requested-With` header.
+The Deprecation origin trial supports cross-origin pre-enablement when calling services that rely on the `X-Requested-With` header.
 This option is available in WebView from Chrome 112.
-See Origin Trial setup instructions for how to use this feature.
+See the origin trial setup instructions for how to use this feature.

 [Register for the X-Requested with WebView deprecation trial](/origintrials/#/view_trial/1390486384950640641).